Elizabeth Wellesley, Duchess of Wellington

 Embed from Getty Images

 On April 18, 1839, Elizabeth married Arthur Wellesley, Marquess of Douro (later 2nd Duke of Wellington).
-He was the son of the famed Arthur Wellesley, 1st Duke of Wellington and the Hon.
-Catherine Pakenham.
-The marriage, which was arranged by their families, was never particularly happy and they had no children.
-She did, however, have a very close relationship with her father-in-law.
+He was the son of the famed Arthur Wellesley, 1st Duke of Wellington and The Honorable Catherine Pakenham.
+Their families arranged the marriage which was never particularly happy, and they had no children.
+Elizabeth did have a very close relationship with her father-in-law.

 Following the retirement of Harriet Sutherland in April 1861, Elizabeth was appointed Mistress of the Robes.
 She held the position until 1868, serving in governments led by four different Prime Ministers – Viscount Palmerston (1861-1865), Earl Russell (1865-1866), Earl of Derby (1866-1868), and Benjamin Disraeli (1868).
 When Disraeli returned to power in 1874, Elizabeth was once again appointed Mistress of the Robes, serving until 1880.